RolandoB/datasciencecoursera-6/README.md

 datasciencecoursera
 ===================

-Repo for Coursera course from John's Hopkins
+Repo for Coursera course from Johns Hopkins